Top 5 Drugs That Land People Behind Bars

 - Marijuana: Most of the FBI’s drug arrests involved possession offenses, of which 42.4 percent were marijuana offenses.
 Of course, as more states legalize medical or recreational marijuana, local statistics involving these decriminalized drugs are going down; however, now people are going to states with legal recreational marijuana and attempting to transport the drug across state lines, leading to federal-level crimes.
 In 2010, 52 percent of all arrests involved marijuana; in places that still have tough laws about marijuana on the books, crimes that send people to jail for weeks or months typically involve small amounts of marijuana.
 Of the nearly 1.5 million FBI arrests in 2015, 68,480 involved the sale or manufacture of marijuana and 574,641 involved possession of marijuana.

 - Heroin and cocaine: Of the 1,488,707 FBI arrests for drugs in 2015, 81,879 involved the sale or manufacture of heroin or cocaine; 296,252 were for the possession of cocaine or heroin.

 - Synthetics and non-narcotics: The FBI listed other drugs, including synthetics and non-narcotic drugs, which led to arrests, criminal trials, and jail time.
-These included 26,797 arrests for the sale or manufacture of synthetic or manufactured “designer” drugs; 62,526 involved sale or manufacture of other dangerous, non-narcotic substances; 75,924 were for the possession of synthetic or manufactured drugs; and 300,719 involved the possession of dangerous, non-narcotic substances.
+These included 26,797 arrests for the sale or manufacturing of synthetic or manufactured “designer” drugs; 62,526 involved the sale or manufacturing of other dangerous, non-narcotic substances; 75,924 were for the possession of synthetic or manufactured drugs; and 300,719 involved the possession of dangerous, non-narcotic substances.